 INTRODUCTION

-With your registration, you will receive both a March and an April Educator Guide including materials to help you bring AAA into the classroom.
-These lesson plans are designed to align with curriculum goals required by provincial standards.
+With your registration, you will receive an April Educator Guide including materials to help you bring AAA into the classroom.
+This lesson plan is designed to align with curriculum goals required by provincial standards.

 IS AAA RIGHT FOR MY STUDENTS?